 Head Strength and Conditioning Trainer

-Jake Wolff is in first season season with the Winnipeg Jets as head strength and conditioning trainer and seventh with the organization.
+Jake Wolff is in second season season with the Winnipeg Jets as head strength and conditioning trainer and seventh with the organization.
 Wolff joined the Jets just prior to the start of the 2019-20 season after serving with the Manitoba Moose for six seasons as assistant and then head athletic trainer and strength coach.

 A native of Culbertson, Montana, Wolff graduated from the University of North Dakota in 2011 and is a certified athletic trainer and certified strength and conditioning specialist.